 If you live near a big city you might find a roomie who only wants a crash pad during the week when he or she is working, meaning you get the place back to yourself at the weekends.

 Or, if you don’t like the idea of having someone else in your home overnight, you could hire out a room during the day for business purposes.

-You may, for example, find that local entrepreneurs need cheap, flexible office space or simply an ‘inspirational place to think’, while websites such as Vrumi and Beewake enable owners to rent out their room space easily.
+You may, for example, find that local entrepreneurs need cheap, flexible office space or simply an ‘inspirational place to think’, while websites such as Beewake enable owners to rent out their room space easily.